Tutorial: Installing and Integrating PySpark with Jupyter Notebook

 - Spark 1.5.1 (at the time of writing)

 - Python 2.6 or higher (we prefer to use Python 3.4+)

 Spark requires Java 7+, which you can download from Oracle's website:

-Head to the Spark downloads page, keep the default options in steps 1 to 3, and download a zipped version (.tgz file) of Spark from the link in step 4.
+Spark downloads page, keep the default options in steps 1 to 3, and download a zipped version (.tgz file) of Spark from the link in step 4.
 Once you've downloaded Spark, we recommend unzipping the folder and moving the unzipped folder to your home directory.